We offer a wide range of possible projects to choose from. If you have an idea not listed here, we'd love to hear about it!

 libcap is a library providing the API to access POSIX capabilities.
 These allow giving various kinds of specific privileges to individual users, without giving them full root permissions.

-Although the Hurd design should faciliate implementing such features in a quite natural fashion, there is no support for POSIX capabilities yet.
+Although the Hurd design should facilitate implementing such features in a quite natural fashion, there is no support for POSIX capabilities yet.
 As a consequence, libcap is not available on the Hurd, and thus various packages using it can not be easily built in Debian GNU/Hurd.

 The first goal of this project is implementing a dummy libcap, which doesn't actually do anything useful yet, but returns appropriate status messages, so program using the library can be built and run on Debian GNU/Hurd.